samzuhalsetiawan/CallUs/README.md

 ## How to run
 1. Open your command prompt
-2. navigate to repository you already clone or downloded
+2. Navigate to repository you already clone or downloded
    ```bash
     cd online-customer-service
    ```
-3. start development server by running:
+3. Start development server by running:
    ```bash
    npm run dev
    ```